pando-project/pando/README.md

 ## Integrate with Pando
 ### As a Provider
 Pando uses [go-legs](https://github.com/filecoin-project/go-legs) to synchronize IPLD data from providers.

-We will develop an SDK for you to integrate with Pando in a more efficient way in the future (maybe a week).
+Now we have an [SDK](https://github.com/kenlabs/pando/tree/main/sdk) for you to integrate with Pando server.
+This is just a simple version.
+We are building a more efficient client for you.

-For now, you have to initialize go-legs instance on their own and publish IPLD data to the topic `/pando/v0.0.1` which Pando subscribes.
+The topic Pando subscribes is `/pando/v0.0.1`.

 #### Prerequisite
 Pando accepts IPLD data from metadata providers with the following required IPLD children nodes: